Oxford Bus Company: Fleet

+As of November 2023, Oxford Bus Company's fleet consists of up to 160 buses, minibuses and coaches, a majority of which are operated on local bus services in and around Oxford.

+The company currently operates 104 battery electric buses produced by Wrightbus.
+91 buses from this order are Wright StreetDeck Electroliner double deckers, eight of them being open-top examples for the company's City Sightseeing operations, and the remaining five buses from this order being Wright GB Kite Electroliner single deck buses.
+The first 21 battery-electric StreetDecks from this order were delivered in November 2023 for service on the BROOKESbus park and ride service, with an event being held in January 2024 to celebrate the launch of Oxford's electric bus fleet, in conjunction with an order by Stagecoach West for 55 Alexander Dennis Enviro400EVs for services in and around the city.

 Bus location technology

 All Oxford Bus Company buses and coaches have automatic vehicle location (AVL) equipment installed which works via GPS technology.
 The AVL equipment installed on each bus or coach gives geographical location to within a few metres and is updating central control room every few seconds.
 This information technology can therefore be seen in real time at the central control room, which helps in managing the fleet.

 The AVL equipment is also coupled to a real-time passenger information system at over 250 bus stop display screens around Oxford City and surrounding towns, and via a smartphone app.
 This coupled information technology system gives the public "predicted times" of bus and coach services around Oxford City and surrounding towns.

 Oxfordshire County Council also uses this information technology to provide traffic-light priority for buses at some road junctions.

 The real-time passenger information system is managed by OxonTime, which is a partnership between various bus companies and Oxfordshire County Council.